 Since having our daughter my husband and I can count on one hand the number of times we’ve had the chance to go out by ourselves.
 This time is precious and so when we look at our date nights we know we had better make them good.

 To start the night our guide, Luke, talked us through the stops we’d be making and the courses at each one, which left us all hungry, and ready to get going.
 He also noted the inclusion of a poker game throughout the night, a fun way to break the ice and ensure the group kept moving from venue to venue.
-For starters we were off to Caramba!, a casual, Mediterranean style restaurant known for its stone-fired pizzas.
+For starters, we were off to Caramba!, a casual, Mediterranean-style restaurant known for its stone-fired pizzas.
 Keeping things light and healthy we were served a Chopped Salad with Garlic Prawns with a crisp glass of Montalto Sauvignon Blanc.
-As we dived in it gave us an opportunity to chat with our fellow foodies.
+As we dived in it allowed us to chat with our fellow foodies.
 A lady from New York told us her husband had just caught a moose on a hunting trip further north, which led to a lively conversation about Canadian wildlife.
-Before long we were laughing away as if we’d been friends for years – that’s what good food and wine will do for you!
+Before long we laughed away as if we’d been friends for years – that’s what good food and wine will do for you!

 To finish off the evening we headed inside to a table full of cheese, crackers, and Inniskillin Icewine.
 Mountain-sport photography lines the walls of this funky bar that’s also known for it’s yummy cocktails and a few couples decided to stay on afterwards to keep the party going.
 But before the group split up for the evening it was time to see who won the poker – not me I’m afraid.

 Whistler Tasting Tours run two different dinner tours, a desert tour, and lunch tour.
 Wine pairings are optional, but highly recommended.
 Dietary restrictions can be taken into account – on my tour they dealt seamlessly with a seafood allergy, mushroom hatred, and someone who couldn’t eat sugar.